ntno/mkdocs-terminal/notes/untested-py-mdown.md

-In general, all extensions that are part of [PyMdown Extensions]{target="_blank"} should work with Material for MkDocs.
+In general, all extensions that are part of [PyMdown Extensions] should work with Material for MkDocs.
 The following list includes all extensions that are natively supported, meaning they work without any further adjustments.

 ### Arithmatex